cameronhr/dotfiles/README.md

 ## Installation

-You can pipe the install script directly to bash with the following (if you aren't me, you probably want to be careful doing this and understand what this script does before running it on your machine).
+You can pipe the install script directly to bash with the following:

 `curl -fL https://raw.githubusercontent.com/cameronhr/dotfiles/main/init.sh | bash`